GilleM/Travel-reviews/README.md

 ## Project Description
 ***
 **Travel Review Project** is one of the milestone projects I did at the Code Institute Full Stack Developer course.
 The main requirements were to make a MongoDB-backed Flask project for a web application that allows users to store and manipulate data records about a particular domain.
-We needed to respect CRUD functionality and to design a database structure that would suit well for required domain.
+We needed to respect CRUD functionality and to design a database structure that would suit well for the required domain.

-I decided to design Travel review site.
+I decided to design a Travel review site.
 The site requires registration.
-Once registered, you can leave your own review, tell the reasons behind your travels and give travel advice to others.
-Even more, you can search for a specific destination and read other people's added destination(s).
+Once registered, you can leave your own review, tell the purpose of your travels and give travel advice to others.
+Additionally, you can search for a specific destination and read other people's added destinations.
 After leaving yours, you can edit or delete it.
-The choice of this subject was pretty easy; lots of people like to travel and are willing to listen to other people's experience.
+The choice of this subject was pretty easy: lots of people like to travel and are want to read about other people's experiences.

 ## UX